mozilla/puente/docs/goals.rst

 2. Need to figure out what to do about making gettext output safe for Jinja2 templates by default.

-3. Puente probably needs a merged makemessages command that does both extract and merge and works the way Django's does.
+3. Puente's extract command should work more like Babel's pybabel extract command.

+   The way forward is to phase Puente out for pybabel.
+In order to make that work well, we should mimic pybabel's extract command more closely.

    This should probably be broken up into more steps as we discover differences.

-4. Django or django-jinja should grow a proper strings extractor for Jinja2.

-   Currently, Django can't extract from Jinja2 templates at all and django-jinja tweaks some regexps so that Django's makemessages can "parse' Jinja2 templates to extract strings.
-This method isn't great especially if you add Jinja2 tags or modify the trans tag or tweak the gettext function.
+4. Ditch Puente's merge for pybabel's update?

+5. Is there anything else?

 What's different between Tower and Puente?
 ==========================================

-1. Tower defaults to ``messages.po/pot``, but Puente defaults to ``django.po/pot``.
+1. Tower defaults to ``messages`` and ``javascript``, but Puente defaults to ``django`` and ``djangojs``.

    Django's ``makemessages`` command supports ``django`` and ``djangojs`` domains which create ``django.po(t)`` and ``djangojs.po(t)`` files so that's